Petroleum: Peak oil

-Peak oil is a term applied to the projection that future petroleum production (whether for individual oil wells, entire oil fields, whole countries, or worldwide production) will eventually peak and then decline at a similar rate to the rate of increase before the peak as these reserves are exhausted.
+Peak oil is a term applied to the projection that future petroleum production, whether for individual oil wells, entire oil fields, whole countries, or worldwide production, will eventually peak and then decline at a similar rate to the rate of increase before the peak as these reserves are exhausted.
 The peak of oil discoveries was in 1965, and oil production per year has surpassed oil discoveries every year since 1980.
-However, this does not mean that potential oil production has surpassed oil demand.

-It is difficult to predict the oil peak in any given region, due to the lack of knowledge and/or transparency in accounting of global oil reserves.
-Based on available production data, proponents have previously predicted the peak for the world to be in years 1989, 1995, or 1995–2000.
+It is difficult to predict the oil peak in any given region, due to the lack of knowledge and/or transparency in the accounting of global oil reserves.
+Based on available production data, proponents have previously predicted the peak for the world to be in the years 1989, 1995, or 1995–2000.
 Some of these predictions date from before the recession of the early 1980s, and the consequent lowering in global consumption, the effect of which was to delay the date of any peak by several years.
 Just as the 1971 U.S. peak in oil production was only clearly recognized after the fact, a peak in world production will be difficult to discern until production clearly drops off.

 In 2020, according to BP's Energy Outlook 2020, peak oil had been reached, due to the changing energy landscape coupled with the economic toll of the COVID-19 pandemic.

-While there has been much focus historically on peak oil supply, focus is increasingly shifting to peak demand as more countries seek to transition to renewable energy.
+While there has been much focus historically on peak oil supply, the focus is increasingly shifting to peak demand as more countries seek to transition to renewable energy.
 The GeGaLo index of geopolitical gains and losses assesses how the geopolitical position of 156 countries may change if the world fully transitions to renewable energy resources.
 Former oil exporters are expected to lose power, while the positions of former oil importers and countries rich in renewable energy resources is expected to strengthen.

 Unconventional oil

 Unconventional oil is petroleum produced or extracted using techniques other than the conventional methods.
 The calculus for peak oil has changed with the introduction of unconventional production methods.
 In particular, the combination of horizontal drilling and hydraulic fracturing has resulted in a significant increase in production from previously uneconomic plays.
-Analysts expected that $150 billion would be spent on further developing North American tight oil fields in 2015.
-The large increase in tight oil production is one of the reasons behind the price drop in late 2014.
 Certain rock strata contain hydrocarbons but have low permeability and are not thick from a vertical perspective.
 Conventional vertical wells would be unable to economically retrieve these hydrocarbons.
 Horizontal drilling, extending horizontally through the strata, permits the well to access a much greater volume of the strata.
 Hydraulic fracturing creates greater permeability and increases hydrocarbon flow to the wellbore.